 What is Parental Alienation?

-Parental alienation is the intentional or unintentional influence a former spouse may have on the children after divorce litigation, legal
+Parental alienation is the intentional or unintentional influence a former spouse may have on the children after divorce or

 Parental Alienation Syndrome is a disorder children can experience as a result of one parent or guardian’s attempt to alienate the child from the other parent.
 Common signs of parental alienation include: